Skip to main content

 • Items

 These don't have an event_time or event_name column.
-However, they can have a "primary key" column that is used to identify the entity.
+However, they can have a "primary key" column used to identify the entity.

 info

-Mitzu currently supports 2 types of dimension tables:
+Mitzu currently supports two types of dimension tables:

 • User